-The Asheville area is currently expected to reach peak color at the end of October.
-The Blue Ridge Parkway is already seeing traffic and crowds on most days.
+The Asheville area has already experienced peak color, but some amount of color still remains!
+The Blue Ridge Parkway is continuing to see traffic and crowds on most days.
 So if you visit on the weekend, please expect slowdowns.

 The usual fall leaf color leaf schedule is as follows:

 - September to Early October: Areas above 6,000 feet, including Pisgah, Grandfather Mountain, Mt.
 Mitchell, and Craggy Gardens

 - Early October to Mid-October: Areas 4,500 feet to 5,500 feet, encompassing much of the Blue Ridge Parkway, Linville Falls

 - Late October to Early November: Areas around 2,500 feet, including downtown Asheville and Biltmore

 - Early November: Areas below 1,500 feet, including Chimney Rock